sohail-muzammil/laravel-react--starterkit/README.md

 - **Laravel 12**: Built with the latest version of Laravel.
 - **React Starter Kit**: Integrated with React.js for a modern frontend experience.
 - **Laravel Socialite**: Simplifies OAuth authentication with social providers.
-- **Social Auth Management**: The `oauth_providers` table is used to manage social authentication providers.
+- **Social Auth Management**: The `socialite_providers` table is used to manage social authentication providers.
 It includes the following columns:
   - `name`
   - `icon`
   - `client_id`
   - `client_secret`
   - `enabled`

-  Use the `OauthProvidersSeeder` to easily add data for social providers.

 ## Installation